razvanbalan/A/README.md

 Note: To deploy different artefacts like AWS Lambda functions or database structures, the artefacts needs to be generated upfront running the terraform commands.
 This can be extended using a CI pipeline that generates all the artefacts needed and can be downloaded from S3.
 This example provides a simple example on using the artefacts already generated.

 What command should I run to make the magic happend?
+terraform plan -var-file=endava_cloud.tfvars - this command only shows the deltas between the installed infrastructure

+terraform apply -var-file=endava_cloud.tfvars  - this command will create and configure the services to be production ready.